nnirror/facet/README.md

 #### Configuration for Max

+It is possible to send data from Facet into a Max patch using a custom `facet.maxpat` object which is included in this repository.
+First, follow these setup steps:

 1. Open Max.
 In the Max navbar, go to > Options > File Preferences, click "Add Path", and add the facet directory (the folder that contains this file).
 Make sure that the Subfolders checkbox is checked.
 2. Create a new Max patcher, and add a `facet` object.
 3. The single outlet in the `facet` object will pass OSC commands from Facet into your patcher.
 Use the `/route` Max object to route the OSC data in your Max patcher.